Harendranathv/react-and-bacon/README.md

 # React & Bacon

+**This is the WIP branch.
+It contains code that has not yet been added to the course, and that may change.
+Instead of basing your app on this branch, I recommend using the [master](/frontarm/react-and-bacon/) branch.**

 This project is the companion repository for the [React & Bacon](https://frontarm.com/courses/react-and-bacon/) course on [Frontend Armory](https://frontarm.com).

 Each branch corresponds to one of the course's walkthrough videos.
 Some of these videos are freely available on YouTube, while others require a subsription to the course.
 I've linked both the YouTube videos (for free sections) and Lesson pages on Frontend Armory associated with each branch.